Konstantin Anisimovich Pavlov: Icon painting workshop, artistic style and philosophy

 In the 1930s, several articles about Pavlov were written in the Riga newspapers.
 He had a large collection of books, ancient icons, and photographs of ancient icons, which he carefully studied.
-Konstantin Anisimovich, like every Old Believer iconographer, was deeply moved by the words of Protopope Avvakum: "By God's permission, in our Russian land, there appeared iconographers who were unworthy of the art.
+Pavlov, like other Old Believer iconographers, was deeply moved by the words of Protopope Avvakum: "By God's permission, in our Russian land, there appeared iconographers who were unworthy of the art.
 They paint the image of Christ the Savior – the face is swollen, the lips are red, the hair curly, the hands and feet fat...
 Everything is painted by carnal thought, because the heretics themselves love bodily fatness and refute the upper parts..."

 Master of Arts, Victoria Alexandrovna, on Konstantin Anisimovich's iconography: "K. Pavlov... did not aim to paint saints to emphasize their earthly, bodily beauty.
 But following the traditions of ancient icon painting, he sought to depict the faces of saints so that the one praying could approach an understanding of the Divine and see the beauty of Heaven, the beauty of the image of God.
 It is also worth noting that, in accordance with the Pomor tradition of icon painting, Pavlov painted faces with 'moderate delicacy,' i.e., in the depiction of saints, he avoided excessive, intrusive asceticism, as well as the puffiness and corpulence that Protopope Avvakum noticed in icons painted in imitation of Western painting of the 17th century.
 Often, Pavlov's style also had a graphic character: the lines were clear, straight, dry, sometimes harsh.
 But Pavlov always painted strictly within the framework of the canon and iconography developed by Byzantine and ancient Russian iconographers (before the 17th century)",.

-In the 1930s, K.A.
-Pavlov was also involved in teaching and educational activities: he gave lectures as part of the program of the study group "Circle of Devotees of Russian Antiquity" and delivered two courses of lectures – "Basic Concepts of Faith" and "The History of Iconography" in a Sunday school for both children and adults at the Grebenstchikov community.
+In the 1930s, Pavlov was involved in teaching and educational activities, giving lectures as part of the program of the study group "Circle of Devotees of Russian Antiquity" and delivered two courses of lectures – "Basic Concepts of Faith" and "The History of Iconography" in a Sunday school for both children and adults at Grebenstchikov.